-I've had some reports of trouble in installing Guide (all versions except Guide 9.0) in Vista and Win7.
+I've had some reports of trouble in installing Guide (all versions except Guide 9.0) in Vista and later flavors of Windows.
 The "usual" method of running the setup.exe file from the disk is failing.
 To get around this, I've written a new setup program.

 You can click here to download the new Setup program (about 167 KBytes), named setup32.exe.
 Put the Guide CD into the CD-ROM drive, and run setup32.exe.
 It should locate the CD and show you a dialog in which you select the language and path in which Guide is to be installed.

 Click OK, and there will be a brief pause as files are copied over; you'll see a "Guide is now installed" message, and a shortcut will appear on your desktop.